77 High Street

 What do I do if I am thinking about entering into a pre-nuptial agreement?

 If you are thinking about entering into a pre-nuptial agreement, one of our family law specialists here at Pritchard Joyce & Hinds will be able to help you with this.
 At PJH solicitors we have the necessary expertise and have successfully advised clients in this area.
-If you need assistance or indeed wish to make an appointment to discuss pre-nuptial agreements further, please contact Sally Hartwell, Partner on 020 8658 3922 or by e-mail at email@example.com
+If you need assistance or indeed wish to make an appointment to discuss pre-nuptial agreements further, please contact Sally Hartwell, Director on 020 8658 3922 or by e-mail at email@example.com

 Sally Hartwell will be able to answer any queries and provide more in depth advice as to the process of entering into a pre-nuptial agreement together with an estimate of costs for dealing with that on your behalf.